There are a stunningly vast array of benefits you can experience from listening to binaural beats – a fascinating form of soundwave therapy.

 One of my habitual ways to unwind, get into an easy meditative state, and let the stress of the day melt away is by listening to binaural beats from these guys.
 So please do try them out!
 Their work is of the highest quality.
 (Note: yes, our website does earn affiliate commissions from them, but I only recommend them because I personally use their music to help relax my mind and reduce nervous tension – and it works!)

 There are four known categories, or levels, of binaural beats.
 Each level provides a different source of healing.
 I’ll explain below:

 Spiritual awakening, heightened consciousness, love, and harmony

 Gamma brainwaves possess the highest frequency we know of.
-In this state, our brainwaves are so harmonious that many people report feeling elevated states of consciousness, even spiritual experiences.
+In this state, our brainwaves are so harmonious that many people report feeling elevated states of consciousness, kundalini awakenings, and even mystical experiences.
 This frequency is often experienced by monks, nuns, yogis, and experienced meditators.
 Gamma frequencies also enhance memory, awareness, and mental processing.

 Recommended Track: Kundalini Awakening by Binaural Beats Meditation (awaken your spiritual energy)

 14-30hz – Beta

 Beta brainwaves are typically those we experience when we are wide awake and full of energy.
 You can think of this frequency as the equivalent of taking stimulants like caffeine, Adderall, or various nootropics.
 The Beta frequency is good for generating a concentrated, focused, and analytical mind.
 In fact, the brainwave you probably possess while reading this is of the Beta frequency.

 Recommended Track: Super Brain Power by Binaural Beats Meditation (increases your energy and information retention)